ckormanyos/real-time-cpp/readme.md

 starts up core1 and also starts up the RISCV coprocessor core.
 Blinky runs in the standard `ref_app` on core0 toggling `port7` while an endless timer loop on core1 toggles `port6`.
-The LED ports togle in near unison at $\frac{1}{2}~\text{Hz}$.
+These LED ports togle in near unison at the normal blinky feequency of $\frac{1}{2}~\text{Hz}$.
+The RISCV coprocessor toggles `port17` at a randomly chosen frequency slightly higher than that of the regular blinky show.
-Self-procured LEDs and resistors need to be fitted in order to observe blinky on this particular board.
-The RISCV coprocessor toggles `port17` at a randomly chosen, visible frequency.
+Self-procured LEDs and resistors need to be fitted externally on the port pins in order to observe blinking on this particular board.

 The NXP(R) OM13093 LPC11C24 board ARM(R) Cortex(R)-M0+ configuration
 called `target lpc11c24` toggles the LED on `port0.8`.